ionic-team/ionic-docs/docs/api/select.md

 ### Using the Modern Syntax

-Using the modern syntax involves three steps:
+Using the modern syntax involves two steps:

 1. Remove `ion-label` and use the `label` property on `ion-select` instead.
 The placement of the label can be configured using the `labelPlacement` property on `ion-select`.
 2. Move any usage of `fill` and `shape` from `ion-item` on to `ion-select`.